twitchtv/twirp/docs/spec_v5.md

   typically published via API documentation or service discovery.
   Currently, it should only contain URL `scheme` and `authority`.
 For example, "https://example.com".
+* **Prefix** is usually "/twirp", but it could be empty "", or an arbitrary path like "/my/custom/prefix".
 * **Package** is the proto `package` name for an API, which is often considered as an API version.
 For example, `example.calendar.v1`.
 This component is omitted if the API